LemonyPie/loc8r/README.md

 #### DB for dev and prod

-Set different dbs for dev and prod using NODE_ENV `heroku config:set NODE_ENV=production` and check of it's ok `heroku config:get NODE_ENV`
+Set different dbs for dev and prod using NODE_ENV `heroku config:set NODE_ENV=production` and check of it's ok `heroku config:ggaet NODE_ENV`

 ## Todos